smucclaw/eu-ai-act/act.md

 3. Without prejudice to paragraph 1, to the extent the user exercises control over the input data, that user shall ensure that input data is relevant in view of the intended purpose of the high-risk AI system.

 4. Users shall monitor the operation of the high-risk AI system on the basis of the instructions of use.
 When they have reasons to consider that the use in accordance with the instructions of use may result in the AI system presenting a risk within the meaning of Article 65(1) they shall inform the provider or distributor and suspend the use of the system.
-They shall also inform the provider or distributor when they have identified any serious incident or any malfunctioning within the meaning of Article 62 and interrupt the use of the AI system.
+They shall also inform the provider or distributor when they have identified any serious incident and interrupt the use of the AI system.
 In case the user is not able to reach the provider, Article 62 shall apply mutatis mutandis.

 For users that are credit institutions regulated by Directive 2013/36/EU, the monitoring obligation set out in the first subparagraph shall be deemed to be fulfilled by complying with the rules on internal governance arrangements, processes and mechanisms pursuant to Article 74 of that Directive.